epinio/docs/docs/howtos/create_custom_appcharts.md

 If the new Helm chart is not correctly registered in Epinio, check that the `RELEASE_NAMESPACE` was properly set in `fluentd-appchart.yaml`.

+## Going further

+The standard app chart, as well as the chart created here use a kubernetes `Deployment` as the main resource describing the active application.

+Up to version 1 of Epinio this was the only kind of resource which was acceptable.

+After that it becomes possible to use other kinds of controllers, for example `StatefulSet`.

+However, even when changing controllers it is important to keep the `Pod` annotations and labels the same as for the standard chart, so that Epinio's server can still locate and use them properly.

+As examples:

+  1. `epinio.io/stage-id` provides the id of the staging Pod which created the application's image.

+  1. `epinio.io/app-container` provides the name of the application's main `Container`, for use by `epinio exec`, for example.
+This label has to match the actual name of the container in the pod spec, of course.